integrateddatasvc/agency-registry/README.md

 The ```endpoint``` property hold the service URL

 The ```lang``` property reflects the service language 9when relevant).
-This must be a valid ISO 639 code.
+This must be a valid ISO 639-1 code.

+## Social
+The social.yaml file documents social network sites the agency is leveraging.
+Valid tope level keys are: facebook, linkedin, twitter, pinterest, youtube

+Each network is a dictionary with the key representing the identifier.
+The value is a dictionnary with the following properties
+- lang: the ISO 631-1 language code

 ## Sponsors

-This project is supported by Integrated Data Management Services, Metadata Technology North America, and Postman.
+This project is supported by [Integrated Data Management Services](http://www.integrateddatasvc.ca), [Metadata Technology North America](https://www.mtna.us), [API Evangelist](https://apievangelist.com), and [Postman](https://postman.com).